input-output-hk/marlowe/docs/marlowe-data.md

   - `Choice` chooses between two contracts on the basis of an observation, and
   - `When` is quiescent until a condition – i.e. an `Observation` – becomes true.

 Additionally, many of the contracts have timeouts that also determine their behaviour.
-The remainder of this tutorial

 ## The model types